 Pursuant to ASC 250-10 and ASC 805-50, the transaction did not result in a change in the reporting entity and was recognized retrospectively for all periods during which the entities were under common control.
 For common-control transactions where both receiving entity and the transferring entity were not under common control during the entire reporting period, it is necessary to determine which entity is the predecessor.
 The predecessor is the reporting entity deemed to be the receiving entity for accounting purposes in a common-control transaction.
 The predecessor is not always the entity that legally receives the net assets or equity interests transferred.
-Comparative financial information shall only be adjusted for periods during which the entities were under common control between the Company and Zoom Connectivity occurred as of October 9, 2020, the consolidated financial statements incorporate Zoom Connectivity financial results and financial information for the period beginning October 9, 2020, and the comparative information of the prior period does not include the financial results of Zoom Connectivity prior to October 9, 2020.
+Comparative financial information shall only be adjusted for periods during which the entities were under common control.
+Since common control between the Company and Zoom Connectivity occurred as of October 9, 2020, the consolidated financial statements incorporate Zoom Connectivity prior to October 9, 2020.
 Accordingly, for periods in which the combining entities were not under common control, the comparative financial statements presented are those of the entity that is determined to be the predecessor up to the date at which the entities became under common control.
 Minim, Inc. was determined to be the predecessor entity and, therefore, was deemed to be the receiving entity for accounting purposes.
 Additionally, the consolidated financial statements and financial information presented for prior periods are not required to be restated to reflect the financial position and results of operations of Zoom Connectivity.
-The merger of the Company with Zoom Connectivity is referred to as the "Zoom Connectivity Merger" within these Notes to the Consolidated Financial Statements.
+The merger of the Company with Zoom Connectivity is referred to as the "Zoom Connectivity Merger" within these Notes to the Consolidated Financial Statements